Photodissociation of aliphatic PAH derivatives under relevant astrophysical conditions: Introduction

-Another class of PAHs containing aliphatic CH bonds, namely superhydrogenated PAHs with H atom excess on the peripheral C atoms (also called hydro-PAHs), could be the carriers of the 3.4\,$\mu$m emission band \citep{bernstein1996,mackie2018}.
-Evidence for these species remains however controversial.
+Another class of PAHs that contain aliphatic CH bonds, namely superhydrogenated PAHs with H atom excess on the peripheral C atoms (also called hydro-PAHs), could be the carriers of the 3.4\,$\mu$m emission band \citep{bernstein1996,mackie2018}.
+Evidence for these species, however, remains controversial.
 From a spectroscopic point of view, these species would better account for the 3.4\,$\mu$m band compared to methyl-substituted PAHs \citep{steglich2013, maltseva2018}.
-From a stability point of view though, chemical models conclude that PDRs are too hostile environments for these superhydrogenated PAHs \citep{andrews2016,montillaud2013}.
-In the laboratory, \cite{jochims1999} have performed photoion mass spectrometry experiments to measure the appearance energies of the H-loss fragment for several small methylated PAHs of size up to CH$_3$-C$_{14}$H$_9$, as well as a couple of dihydro-PAHs.
+From a stability point of view, though, chemical models conclude that PDRs are too hostile an environment for these superhydrogenated PAHs \citep{andrews2016,montillaud2013}.
+In the laboratory, \cite{jochims1999} have performed photoion mass spectrometry experiments to measure the appearance energies of the H-loss fragment for several small methylated PAHs of sizes up to CH$_3$-C$_{14}$H$_9$, as well as a couple of dihydro-PAHs.
 They conclude that these species have a lower photostability compared to regular PAHs, with dihydro-PAHs being even less stable than methylated PAHs.
-This article constitutes the sole results obtained so far on the VUV photoprocessing of PAHs containing methyl sidegroups.
-For small dihydro-PAHs, more recent studies have shown the presence of CH$_3$- and C$_3$H$_5$-loss channels in competition with the H-loss channel \citep{west2014_dihydro, diedhiou2020} in which the authors could show the presence of CH$_3$ and C$_3$H$_5$ loss channels in competition with the H loss channel.
+This article constitutes the sole results obtained so far on the VUV photoprocessing of PAHs that contain methyl sidegroups.
+For small dihydro-PAHs, more recent studies have shown the presence of CH$_3$- and C$_3$H$_5$-loss channels in competition with the H-loss channel \citep{west2014_dihydro, diedhiou2020}.
 These channels differ from the C$_2$H$_2$ loss that can be observed in regular PAHs.
-Experiments performed on the photodissociation of superhydrogenated pyrene derivatives upon UV-visible multi-photon excitation confirmed the loss of fragments containing odd carbon numbers \citep{wolf2016}.
+Experiments performed on the photodissociation of superhydrogenated pyrene derivatives upon UV-visible multiphoton excitation confirmed the loss of fragments containing odd carbon numbers \citep{wolf2016}.